Chicago Felony & Aggravated DUI Attorney

 - A lengthy prison sentence — perhaps decades

 - Revocation of your driver’s license for years — or permanently

 - Tens of thousands of dollars in fines

 - A permanent felony record

 Because of the high stakes, a felony DUI charge can be extremely worrisome and stressful.
 Your freedom — and perhaps your entire future — are at stake if you’re convicted.
-However, there is hope if you obtain the help of the right Chicago felony DUI attorney to fight your charge.
+However, there is hope if you obtain the help of the right DUI defense attorney to fight your charge.

 When DUI is a Felony in Illinois